MaggieMou/planned_projects/README.md

 Finally, everything is encoded into 6-bit mu-law format, with limited sample rate.
 The sample rate can either be fixed, acting like a bit-crush, or it kan be keyboard tracking, meaning it can be tuned to created intervals.
+The 6-bit encoding is heavily lo-fi and can be turned off if unwanted.

 After this digital section, there is a gentle analog-ish low-pass-gate to tame some of the high end.
 The LPG is controlled by an AD / AR envelope.
 Alternatively, the envelope